 Student Advisory Panel

-The Student Advisory Panel (SAP) is a team of students who advocate for their fellow students and serve as their voice to the senior leaders within GW Dining.
+The Student Advisory Panel (SAP) organizes and facilitates opportunities for students to advocate for their peers and serve as their voice to the senior leaders within GW Dining.
 They work hard to gather student opinions and ideas for future advancements and initiatives, teaming up directly with members of GW Dining to bring these dreams to fruition.
 Anyone interested is encouraged to join the monthly meetings when available.

 The Student Advisory Panel collaborates closely with GW Dining Services to drive meaningful change and create the ideal dining experience for all students.
 Our intent is to give students an active voice in growing GW Dining to fit the needs of an ever-changing student population.
 We are committed to promoting food safety and sustainable practices that benefit both our community and the environment.
 Together with GW Dining, we strive to foster a healthy, sustainable, and dynamic dining environment that reflects the values and aspirations of our student body.

-The Student Advisory Panel meets once per month.
+The Student Advisory Panel offers a Town Hall Meeting once per month.
 All students are welcome to attend and participate in the meeting's feedback and input discussion to voice concerns and opinions regarding GW Dining.
-Students looking to formally sit on the panel should fill out the application below and submit to [email protected].

 Location